How Criminal Defense Fees Work

 And, “This is a flat fee case, I will represent you for the duration of this particular criminal matter, from the date you hire me until the conclusion of this matter by dismissal, deferred adjudication, plea or trial, for the fee of $[total amount of fee].”

-This is our commitment to you, if we sign a flat fee contract we will represent you as long as it takes to adjudicate the matter you hired us to defend in the trial court by dismissal, pre-trial diversion, plea or jury trial.
-You will not be billed additional attorney's fees in a flat fee case.
+This is our commitment to you.
+If we sign a flat fee contract, we will represent you as long as it takes to adjudicate the matter whether in the trial court by dismissal, pre-trial diversion, plea or jury trial.
+You will not be billed additional attorney fees in a flat fee case.

 “In the event that you decide to discharge The Ambeau Law Firm, you agree that we are entitled to compensation at the rate of $[my hourly rate] per hour, for the actual work done in your matter, and expenses incurred, as may be allowed by law.
 Hourly work is tracked in 1/10 hours and the fee earned will be determined by multiplying the total hours worked by our hourly rate.”

 REMINDER: DO NOT talk to anyone about your matter before communicating with an attorney.
 There are times where communication with law enforcement is the best way forward, but that decision should be made with the advice of counsel.
 If you wish to remain silent the most important thing to do is REMAIN SILENT – DO NOT TALK.
 If you do not wish to speak, you must invoke your right to counsel by saying something like, “I do not want to answer any questions without speaking to my attorney first.”
 You have to be clear, if you are not clear, say it over and over again until you get it right – and do not say anything else – REMAIN SILENT – and call an attorney.